Our bottom line

 - Visa card – This card uses the Visa network, which means it is widely accepted.
 This could help to boost an individual’s total cashback.

-- No non-sterling transaction fees – When making purchases abroad, as long as you pay in the local currency, you won’t pay transaction fees.
+- No non-sterling transaction fees – When making purchases abroad, as long as you pay in the local currency, you won’t pay foreign transaction fees.

 - Savings on live events – The card offers access to Barclaycard Entertainment.
 This provides discounts on a variety of tickets to major events, as well as event perks and exclusive pre-sales.
 This could help to further differentiate the card from its rivals, especially for individuals who regularly frequent live events.